 Most toddlers LOVE music!
 And videos!
 And time with the special people in their lives!
-And so we’ve written some fun toddler music ideas for you!
+So we’ve written some fun toddler music ideas for you!
 Of course…sing with your toddlers – any nursery rhymes or traditional songs you know are fine.
 You’ll be amazed how many you know!
 Do create songs of your own too.
 Toddlers love to hear their name (don’t we all)!
 So use their name in the songs too – you’ll be surprised how often you can substitute or insert their name in a song!

 Toddlers enjoy songs with hand gestures and actions.
 Easy examples you probably know are “Where is Thumbkin?” and “If you’re Happy and You Know It”.
 Songs with actions are great for developing fine motor skills, gross motor skills and co-ordination.
 One thing to remember is to sing a little slower in parts than you would normally – toddlers sometimes need time to sort out their gestures!
 Pause if necessary so they don’t feel rushed!

 One of the Rainbows and Sunshine songs called “Toodle Toodely Doo” has its actions done by the children characters – these have been designed for adults and children to copy – do these with your toddler while watching the video (you can see it on our website).
 You can then create your own actions for the animals like the duck (your hands “quack”), the cow (a finger either side of the back of your head), the panda (hands in front like “paws”), etc. The matching book also shows the children doing these actions and there’s a butterfly pictured (some almost hidden) on every page for the children to find!